Coolest Teddy Bear Cakes and Free Cake Decorating Ideas

 When icing was set and piped the little Bee on after.
 I will admit I did have Alex’s Bear with me whilst doing this otherwise I might not have got it right but all the family and friends where suitably impressed and Alex didn’t want it cut as it was his Teddy!!

 The free cake decorating ideas on this site provided me with lots of inspiration for making this cake.
 I used a round pan and made a layered cake, iced the cake and placed white fondant over.
-I used a real teddy bear and placed it in the center front of the cake and rolled out pink fondant in a square and pressed designs so it would look blanket like and over the bear.
+I used a real teddy bear and placed it in the center front of the cake.
+Then I rolled out pink fondant in a square and pressed designs.
+This was so that it would look blanket like and over the bear.

 Secure the blanket on the cake with dabs of hidden icing.
 Just remember with fondant when you drape the “blanket” over the bear do it quick and only once.
 I had to redo the first blanket I put on because I tried to move it and it ripped.
 This was made for my sister’s baby shower and everyone thought it was some sort of center piece and not an edible cake!

 I made this cake for my son for his 1st birthday party which was monkey themed of course!
-I used the stand up teddy bear cake pan made by Wilton.
-I followed the instructions that came with the pan as far as how to make the batter and how much to use and the cake itself came out beautifully!
+The cake was baked in the stand up teddy bear cake pan made by Wilton.
+I followed the instructions that came with the pan as far as how to make the batter.
+Also, how much to use and the cake itself came out beautifully!

 I froze the cake before decorating and throughout and that made it easier to work with and it traveled well!
 I got the idea for the leaves under the monkey from someone else who has posted their picture on this site!
 Thanks for all the free cake decorating ideas shared by people on this site!